Introduction to Identifying Gambling Goals

 For example, let’s say that you walk into a casino, select a slot machine, put some money into it, bet, and win a taxable jackpot.
 If your goal was entertainment, then that was exciting – take a bunch of selfies!
 Celebrate!

 If your goal was to maximize comps, then you’ll need to spend all that jackpot so push up your players’ club points.
 You might even get to the next level, especially if its double points day at the casino.

 But if your goal is to maximize take-home money, then you have a decision to make.
 Is that machine a winner?
 If so, then maybe you’ll win more jackpots if you spent a bit of the jackpot you’d just won, to check.
 Or, maybe you decide that it isn’t, and leave.

 I’ve won two huge jackpots within a few minutes of each other, then felt I’d done enough and left the casino after being there only 45 minutes.
 I’d planned on having hours of great entertainment, but a reminder of my actual goal of making money quickly set me straight.

-One potential down-side of maximizing take-home pay are the possible taxes.
+One potential down-side of maximizing take-home pay is the possible taxes.
 It’s all taxable income.
 Comps are too, by the way, but that can be harder for the IRS to track.

 But, you’ll need to keep a financial record of your trip to the casino when filling for annual taxable deductions.
 You can deduct what you spend gambling up to the amount won, but you need a written record to do it.

 Summary for Identifying Gambling Goals

 This webpage is about identifying your gambling goals.
 I’ve highlighted three of the most common.
 Each goal is assisted by joining the casino’s players club program.
 The example I use is that players club cards are like a grocery store discount card.
 Sure, they track how you use it, but you do get good value in return.

 Entertainment is achieved by stretching your bankroll, spending time with family and friends, and maybe earning some bragging rights.
 Casinos provide this in spades if you’ll pardon the gambling term.